 We believe in, support and defend the inalienable rights of individuals to participate freely in democracy, to live without fear as their true and whole selves, and to be afforded equitable, just and fair opportunities to exercise and experience their freedoms as human beings.

-Every day, CARS team members contribute their perspectives and insights to four Employee Resource Groups, foster understanding and growth through mentorship programs, and become smarter, more empathetic professionals by participating in learning and development programs, such as our quarterly unconscious bias training and events focused on highlighting the LGBTQIA+ community, International Women’s Day and Black History Month.
+Every day, Cars Commerce team members contribute their perspectives and insights to four Employee Resource Groups, foster understanding and growth through mentorship programs, and become smarter, more empathetic professionals by participating in learning and development programs, such as our quarterly unconscious bias training and events focused on highlighting the LGBTQIA+ community, International Women’s Day and Black History Month.

-CARS is powered by a commitment to recruit, retain and develop diverse, smart, dedicated professionals who provide unique points of view and contribute to high-functioning teams.
+Cars Commerce is powered by a commitment to recruit, retain and develop diverse, smart, dedicated professionals who provide unique points of view and contribute to high-functioning teams.
 Intentional Diversity, Equity and Inclusion initiatives and robust professional development programs help us live this commitment every day, and it starts at the top.

 Put into practice, these metrics have driven changes to talent acquisition processes that further encourage diverse hiring.
 We have: